Is Visual Comparison Testing the Future?

 Cloud-based Visual Comparison Testing is the Future

-Visual inconsistencies can off-track the user journeys, which means that they need to be taken care of.
+Visual inconsistencies can off-track the user journeys, meaning they need to be taken care of.
 Visual testing is the only method to do this quickly, accurately, and comprehensively.

 In addition to its speed and cost-effectiveness, cloud testing also can provide comprehensive coverage.
 By choosing to run testing in the cloud, teams and QA managers can meet their goals faster, with greater accuracy and minimal investment.
 Cloud Testing is easy, fast, and practical, contributing to technical and business precision.

-Note: Visual tests must be run on a real device cloud for accuracy.
+Note: For accuracy, visual tests must be run on a real device cloud.
 BrowserStack’s cloud Selenium grid of 3000+ real browsers and devices allows testers to automated visual UI tests in real user conditions.